DiogoCostaCunha/motion_controller_silksong/README.md

 # Silksong Body Motion Controller (aka 3-Player Silksong) 🏃⚔️

 This is the code for the motion controller setup used in my Silksong videos!
-You can now play Silksong using your body—with friends or all by yourself.
+You can now play Silksong using your body, with friends or all by yourself.

 ### Watch the Series:
 | [ ![Part 1](https://github.com/user-attachments/assets/736fed8e-5ad8-4156-b433-4fb6d7bf5bdc) ](https://youtu.be/TjnGbk6SaU0?si=xk7sMdGfoCOF2a3l) | [ ![Part 2](https://github.com/user-attachments/assets/afcbb220-8a85-46c5-b804-c2ad36980ff5) ](https://youtu.be/D0kf4gtPdv) | [ ![Part 3](https://github.com/user-attachments/assets/94065b55-a463-4533-854b-4e61585f7b97) ](https://youtu.be/RluS-Kx0iQg?si=0uz-IKpB8Az1CQ1f) |